 - T2.1 Collaborate with Ramsey County to construct intersection and roadway improvements: - 2.1.1 Maryland/Dale.
 Install left turn lanes, a left turn signal on Dale, clearly marked crossings, center medians and traffic calming devices.
-Reduce the numbers of curb cuts on the southeast corner of the intersection when parcels are redeveloped. - 2.1.2 Rice/Maryland.
-Widen the street at the intersection and install left turn lanes.
-Improvements shall utilize the findings of an intersection study aimed at increasing pedestrian safety and reducing traffic accidents. - T2.2 Install street lights on Rice Street, between University Avenue and Sycamore Street, and between Rose Avenue and Larpenteur Avenue.
+Reduce the numbers of curb cuts on the southeast corner of the intersection when parcels are redeveloped. - T2.2 Install street lights on Rice Street, between University Avenue and Sycamore Street, and between Rose Avenue and Larpenteur Avenue. - T2.3 Determine the need for design measures to increase safety for pedestrians, bicyclists, and vehicles at the following intersections: Maryland/Rice, Maryland/Dale, Arlington/Rice, and Jackson/Maryland.

-- T2.3 Determine the need for design measures to increase safety for pedestrians, bicyclists, and vehicles at the following intersections: Maryland/Rice, Maryland/Dale, Arlington/Rice, and Jackson/Maryland. - T2.4 Determine the need for traffic calming measures on the following streets: Maryland, Dale, Rice, and Jackson. - T2.5 Improve the appearance of the bridge over the BNSF railroad tracks at Acker (Bridge # 62008), at the southern entrance to Rice Street.
+- T2.4 Determine the need for traffic calming measures on the following streets: Maryland, Dale, Rice, and Jackson. - T2.5 Improve the appearance of the bridge over the BNSF railroad tracks at Acker (Bridge # 62008), at the southern entrance to Rice Street.
 Aesthetic improvements may include historic style lighting, decorative rails, above-standard guardrails, and above-standard fencing on bridge approaches and rights-of-way.